wilsonify/wilsonify.github.io/content/recipes/ROASTED CARROT AND CUMIN DRESSING158.md

 Toss them together with the oil, cumin, and salt.
 Roast them in a small pan, covered, until the carrots are tender, 30 to 40 minutes.
-2 Let the carrots cool for a minute then add them to a food processor with the rest of your shit.
+2 Let the carrots cool for a minute then add them to a food processor with the rest of your .
 Blend it until it’s smooth.
 This could take as long as 3 minutes.

 # modifications